paulhiggs/dvb-sl-check/README.md

 Supports
 * the [:2019 schema](http://dvb.org/wp-content/uploads/2019/11/A177_DVB-I_Nov_2019.pdf)
 * the [:2020 schema](https://dvb.org/wp-content/uploads/2019/11/A177r1_Service-Discovery-and-Programme-Metadata-for-DVB-I_July-2020.pdf) with its classification scheme updates
+* the :202x schema currently in development

 Checks performed:
+* validation against the appropriate schema
 * channel numbers are not duplictaed in LCN tables
 * region identifiers are unique
 * service identifiers are